 Subscribe to the show!

-Are you subscribed to School of Sellers yet?
-If not, I want to encourage you to do that today.
-For good reason–I don’t want you to miss an episode.
+Are you subscribed to the School of Sellers podcast yet?
+If not, I want to encourage you to do that today so you never miss an episode.
 Subscribe on Spotify, Apple Podcasts, Stitcher, Amazon Music, or Google Podcasts!

-If you’re feeling super generous, I would eternally grateful if you left me a review over on iTunes, too.
-Reviews help other sellers just like you find my podcast.
-Just click here to review, select “Ratings and Reviews,” and “Write a Review” and let me know what your favorite part of the podcast is.
+If you’re feeling generous, I would be eternally grateful if you left me a review over on Apple Podcasts, too.
+Reviews help other sellers find my podcast just like you.
 Thank you!